HS, HTS, and Schedule B Codes

 Harmonized System (HS) Code

-HS codes are administered by the World Customs Organization.
 HS codes are recognized in 98% of world trade.
 The Harmonized System classification is a six-digit standard, called a subheading, for classifying globally traded products.
 HS codes, also called HS numbers, are used by customs authorities around the world to identify the duty and tax rates for specific types of products as well as identifying products that are regulated for import or export.
-HS codes can be used as a universal classification tool.
-Many governments add additional digits to the HS number to further distinguish products in certain categories.
-These additional digits are typically different in every country.

 HS codes are not required, however omitting the HS code may cause the wrong duty and tax rate to be applied and can also delay customs clearance.